-We love the snow, but 24 hours after the storm ends, residential and commercial property owners should clear the snow from their sidewalks.
+We love the snow, but residential and commercial property owners should clear the snow from their sidewalks within the first 8 hours of daylight after a storm ends

 Here are some suggestions for organizing your neighborhood shoveling team.